wonder32/puddinq_admin_info/README.md

  Delete a shop

 ### Public shop view
-* Logged in users only (not!)
-* See firstname, lastname, text and weblink
 * add \[puddinq_shop_info\] as shortcode in posts / pages
 =======
 * View list of scooter shops